ORESoftware/typescript-library-skeleton/README.md

 # Your Project Readme Goes Here

+Steps to making this project skeleton into your own project.

+1. Clone this repo: `git clone https://github.com/ORESoftware/typescript-library-skeleton.git YOUR-PROJECT-NAME`
+2. Update package.json so that `name` property matches YOUR-PROJECT-NAME.
+3. Update other package.json fields so that they are accurate.

+To check to see if YOUR-PROJECT-NAME is available on NPM, uses this command at the command line:

+`$ npm view YOUR-PROJECT-NAME`  # will give you a 404 if the name is available.

 ### This project skeleton uses:

+* the correct semver initial value (npm init defaults to 1.0.0 which is just wrong).
 * typescript 2.x
 * nodejs version 9
 * travis (for automated testing of your library)